skius/teng/README.md

 Not really. **teng**'s "Components" are quite similar to "Systems" in an ECS, but there is no built-in notion of entities or components in the ECS sense.
 However, you can build an ECS inside **teng** quite easily, see [`examples/ecs`](examples/ecs/main.rs) for an example.

+### Missing features
+- Currently, each pixel must be a single unicode scalar value, and its width is assumed to be 1.
+This means that wide graphemes, and graphemes consisting of multiple unicode scalar values, will most likely not be rendered correctly.
+- **teng** makes a few assumptions about the capabilities of the terminal, without providing any fallbacks.
+For example, colors are RGB.

 [Repo]: https://github.com/skius/teng
 [Docs]: https://docs.rs/teng